benfaustin95/airline_reservation_app/airline-web/src/main/resources/edu/pdx/cs410J/bena2/README.txt

                                      be ignored

             -print                  -Print most recently added flight
+                                    -"-search" and "-print" can not be asserted in conjunction. j

             -host hostname          -Host computer on which the server runs.
                                     -Please note it is an error to specify a